What Does the Bible Say About Slavery?

 Delving into the New Testament, the approach to slavery is more about moral counsel and ethical conduct rather than societal norms and legal statutes.
 Jesus never directly addresses slavery but preaches love, kindness, and equality.
 His teachings emphasize the inherent value of every individual, slave or free, as everyone is equal in the eyes of God.
 The Apostle Paul, in his letters, asks slaves to obey their masters but also admonishes masters to treat their slaves with respect, highlighting the reciprocal responsibility in all relationships.

-See also What Does the Bible Say About Peace of Mind?
+See also What Does the Bible Say About Divorce and Separation?

 The sin of inequality is highlighted in the teachings of Jesus, emphasizing that no one is superior or inferior in the spiritual realm.
 These teachings imply that any form of oppression or unjust treatment is incompatible with Christian values.
 Furthermore, Paul encourages slaves to gain their freedom if they can, acknowledging the intrinsic desire for freedom ingrained in every human being.